bxparks/AceTime/USER_GUIDE.md

 A "time zone" is often used colloquially to mean 2 different things:
 * A time which is offset from the UTC time by a fixed amount, or
-* A physical (or conceptual) region whose local time is offset from the UTC time using various transition rules.
+* A geographical (or conceptual) region whose local time is offset from the UTC time using various transition rules.

 Both meanings of "time zone" are supported by the `TimeZone` class using